Azure/kubernetes-hackfest/labs/paas/otomi/README.md

 ## Learning objectives

-The main objective is to get a good understanding/overview of Otomi and be able to identify the benefits and possible use cases for using it.
+The main objective is to get a good understanding/overview of Otomi and be able to identify the benefits and possible use cases for it.

-## Lab Prerequisites
+## Lab prerequisites

 - Azure account and Azure cloud shell access